A-I-RAVEN and I-RAVEN-Mesh: Two New Benchmarks for Abstract Visual Reasoning: Abstract

 \section{Abstract}

 We study generalization and knowledge reuse capabilities of deep neural networks in the domain of abstract visual reasoning (AVR), employing Raven's Progressive Matrices (RPMs), a recognized benchmark task for assessing AVR abilities.
 Two knowledge transfer scenarios referring to the I-RAVEN dataset are investigated.
-Firstly, inspired by generalization assessment capabilities of the PGM dataset and popularity of I-RAVEN, we introduce \emph{Attributeless-I-RAVEN}, a benchmark with four generalization regimes that allow to test generalization of abstract rules applied to held-out attributes.
+Firstly, inspired by generalization assessment capabilities of the PGM dataset and popularity of I-RAVEN, we introduce \emph{Attributeless-I-RAVEN} (A-I-RAVEN), a benchmark with $10$ generalization regimes that allow to systematically test generalization of abstract rules applied to held-out attributes at various levels of complexity (primary and extended regimes).
+In contrast to PGM, A-I-RAVEN features compositionality, a variety of figure configurations, and does not require substantial computational resources.
 Secondly, we construct \emph{I-RAVEN-Mesh}, a dataset that enriches RPMs with a novel component structure comprising line-based patterns, facilitating assessment of progressive knowledge acquisition in transfer learning setting.
-The developed benchmarks reveal shortcomings of the contemporary deep learning models, which we partly address with \emph{Pathways of Normalized Group Convolution (PoNG)} model, a novel neural architecture for solving AVR tasks.
-PoNG excels in both presented challenges, as well as the standard I-RAVEN and PGM setups.
+We evaluate 13 strong models from the AVR literature on the introduced datasets, revealing their specific shortcomings in generalization and knowledge transfer.